badabing2005/PixelFlasher/README.md

 This program could not have been possible without their easy to follow guides.
 I strongly encourage all beginners to follow those guides rather than use this program, it is important to understand the basic steps involved before diving into one click tools or advanced tasks.
 - Marcel Stör's [nodemcu-pyflasher](https://github.com/marcelstoer/nodemcu-pyflasher) source code which jump started my introduction to [wxPython](https://www.wxpython.org/) and eventually this program.
-- [wxPython Team](https://wxpython.org/) for their corss-platform GUI toolkit for Python.
+- [wxPython Team](https://wxpython.org/) for their cross-platform GUI toolkit for Python.
 - [JackMcKew](https://github.com/JackMcKew) for pyinstaller Github Actions.
 - Endless counts of [xda](https://xdaforums.com/) members and their posts that tirelessly answer questions and share tools.
 Too many to enumerate.
 - Artwork / graphics / icons, designed and supplied by: [[ryder203]](https://www.t-ryder.de/), [[t-ryder]](https://xdaforums.com/m/t-ryder.3705546/) based on [material-design-icons](https://github.com/google/material-design-icons/blob/master/LICENSE)